sandra365/password-generator/README.md

 # password-generator
-Tool for generating complex passwords.
+Tool for generating complex passwords

 This app can be tested at https://sandra365.github.io/password-generator/